pivotal-legacy/osusume-java-spring/README.md

 ## Makefile
 Please use the makefile which contains a few useful commands:

-**refreshdb** Refreshes the database scheme.
+**refreshdb** Creates database.
 Run this to setup the DB for the first time or to wipe out all data.

+**migrate** Refreshes the database scheme.
+Run this to apply migrations to the database.

 **loadsampledata** Loads the base set of sample data that can be used with the application.